honzajavorek/film2trello/README.md

 # film2trello

 Simple app which allows me and my wife to use [Trello](http://trello.com/) as our "To Watch" list for films.
-Currently works with [CSFD.cz](http://csfd.cz) only.
+Currently works with URLs to films at [CSFD.cz](http://csfd.cz) and [Aerovod](https://aerovod.cz).

 ![screenshot](screenshot.png)

 ## How does it work?

-When you navigate to the main page of the app, it allows you to submit a CSFD.cz URL of a film.
+When you navigate to the main page of the app, it allows you to submit an URL of a film.
 When submitted, it downloads basic information about the film and creates a card in the first column (assumed inbox) of your "To Watch" Trello board.

 Your Trello username is remembered using cookies.
 The Trello board is hardcoded in the settings of a particular instance of the app.

 ### Bookmarklet

 After submitting your first film, the page offers you a [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet).
 You can drag it into your browser's interface and make it a button.
-Every time you're on a [CSFD.cz](http://csfd.cz) page about a film, e.g. [csfd.cz/film/8365-vyvoleny/](http://www.csfd.cz/film/8365-vyvoleny/), and you want to save it to your "To Watch" Trello board as a card, just click on the button.
+Every time you're on a page about a film, e.g. [csfd.cz/film/8365-vyvoleny/](http://www.csfd.cz/film/8365-vyvoleny/), and you want to save it to your "To Watch" Trello board as a card, just click on the button.

 ## Installation